RatulMaharaj/Gatsby/src/posts/data-types-in-python.md

 print(myset)
 ```

-It is important to note that ordinary sets cannot be nested as seen above with lists as sets are not [hashable.](https://docs.python.org/2/glossary.html#term-hashable)
+It is important to note that ordinary sets cannot be nested as seen above with lists as sets are not <a href="https://docs.python.org/2/glossary.html#term-hashable" target="_blank">hashable.</a>

 ### Tuples